bryntum/chronograph/src/guides/AdvancedFeatures.md

 const identifier1 = Identifier.new({ calculation : () => 42 })
 ```

-In the calculation function of some identifier, it is possible to reference the value of another identifier through a special construct, which is called "yielding an effect".
+Inside the calculation function of some identifier, it is possible to reference the value of another identifier through a special construct, which is called "yielding an effect".
 In TypeScript syntax this means passing the identifier to the special function (so called "effect handler"), which is provided as the 1st argument of every calculation function.

 ```ts
 import { SyncEffectHandler } from "../src/chrono/Transaction.js"